n335h/doggystuff/README.md

 # Current Issues

-Current deployed site has issues on sign in where it doesn't forward you onto profile page, it currently works on local, exploring possible causes.
+Current deployed site has issues on sign in where it doesn't forward you onto profile page, currently works on local, exploring possible causes.

+Some CSS responsiveness issues

 # Functionality